higham/polar-decomp-3by3/readme.md

 computing the polar decomposition of a real 3-by-3 matrix.
 This decomposition has the form A = Q*H, where Q is orthogonal and H is symmetric positive semidefinite.
-The underlying algorithm is developed in the paper
+The underlying algorithm is developed in the open-access paper

 N. J. Higham and V. Noferini.
 "[An algorithm to compute the polar decomposition of a $3 \times 3$